 Damages Available for Insurance Bad Faith

-The other part of the insurance bad faith laws exists to provide increased damages for an insurance provider’s bad faith denial of your claim.
+The other part of the insurance bad faith laws exists to provide increased damages for an insurance provider’s bad faith claim denial.
 Our Atlanta bad faith insurance lawyers will protect your interests and guide you through the legal process.

 According to Georgia state law, if you show the court that your insurer acted in bad faith, you are entitled to: